Good Trouble Academy (GTA)

 What is the GTA?

-The Good Trouble Academy joins together academic class offerings across campus, co-curricular programming at College Nine and John R. Lewis College (click here for our Get Involved with C9/JRLC digital brochure), and student-initiated opportunities to support a pathway for students to become social justice change agents.
-The design of the academy is based on five principles distilled from the life and work of John R. Lewis.
+The Good Trouble Academy offers a pathway for students to become social change agents through a combination of academic classes, co-curricular programming at College Nine and John R. Lewis College, and student-initiated opportunities.
+The design of the academy is based on the Five Pillars of our college, rooted in the life and work of John R. Lewis.

-The five principles are as follows and you can read more about them here:
+The Five Pillars are as follows and you can read more about them here:

-The Good Trouble Academy is organized via a Canvas course to record where students opt in to specific academic and co-curricular activities that align with each of the five principles.
-Students will participate in an experience (class, club, internship, etc.) and then complete the reflection on the Canvas course reflecting on how the experience aligned with the principles and enlivened their own educational experience at UCSC.
+The Good Trouble Academy is organized via a Canvas course to provide students materials to learn more about the themes and values of the Five Pillars and to reflect on those pillars while participating in academic and co-curricular activities that align with each of the five principles.
+Students track and record the experiences they engage in (class, club, internship, etc.) and are encouraged to reflect on their learning and understanding for the Five Pillars throughout their time at UCSC.
+As they near graduation, students are invited to complete the assignments on the Canvas course website documenting their relevant academic and co-curricular experiences and reflecting on how these experiences are aligned with the principles of the Five Pillars as well as how they enlivened their own educational experience at UCSC.

 How is the GTA beneficial to me?